vrubleg/hostscmd/ReadMeEn.txt

 hosts list [--all] <mask>
  - Displays enabled and not hidden hostnames by default
  - With "--all" flag, it displays disabled and hidden hosts also
- - Aliases: view, select, ls
+ - Aliases: view, select, ls, show
  - Example: list vk
  - Example: list all *.local